interledger/rafiki/packages/documentation/docs/integration/getting-started.md

-# Integrate with Rafiki
+# Getting Started

-**❗ Rafiki is intended to be run by [Account Servicing Entities](./glossary.md#account-servicing-entity) only and should not be used in production by non-regulated entities.**
+**❗ Rafiki is intended to be run by [Account Servicing Entities](../reference/glossary.md#account-servicing-entity) only and should not be used in production by non-regulated entities.**

 Account Servicing Entities provide and maintain payment accounts.
 In order to make these accounts Interledger-enabled via Rafiki, they need to provide the following endpoints and services: